astroferreira/galclean/README.md

 # galclean
-Simple tool to remove bright sources (excluding the galaxy itself) from galaxy a fits image
+Simple tool to remove bright sources (excluding the galaxy itself) from a fits image using Python's PhotUtils